-How to Optimize Your Text Messages
+SMS Best Practice: How to Optimize Your Text Messages

 How you can optimize your text messages

 It’s important to remember you are not re-creating an email message via text.
-The text channel is one that work best when you are brief with a single call to action so you get the desired outcome.
-If you’re providing an update or writing lots of background, that’s probably better handled by sending a link or infographic.
-A general rule of thumb is to not extend the length of your messages beyond 3 texts or 480 characters but we highly recommend one message.
+Rather, the text channel works best when you are brief with a single call to action so you get the desired outcome.
+Use a link or infographic that catches the eye to provide an update for viewers.

 This is a generation of students who are digitally fluent, interact with bots often, and will look for opportunities to expose bots when they are interacting with them.
-We’re firm believers in automation and in the future of AI but we believe personalization and specifically people will be the key to making AI successful.
+We’re firm believers in automation and in the future of AI and we believe personalization and specifically people will be the key to making AI successful.
 It’s only as good as the people behind it.

 Interested in learning more about how to optimize your messages or to better understand what types of messages to send?
-Stay tuned for our “Nudging Students Across The Academic Lifecycle” ebook coming soon.

 Connect with your students, prospects, and alumni at each stage of their educational journey.